microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/cloudpconpremisesconnection-runhealthcheck.md

 [!INCLUDE [on-premise-rename-note](../../includes/on-premise-rename-note.md)]

-It triggers a new health check for this [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object and changes the healthCheckStatus and [healthCheckStatusDetail](../resources/cloudpconpremisesconnectionstatusdetail.md) properties when check finished.
+It triggers a new health check for the [cloudPcOnPremisesConnection (../resources/cloudpconpremisesconnection.md) object and changes the healthCheckStatus and [healthCheckStatusDetail](../resources/cloudpconpremisesconnectionstatusdetail.md) properties when check finished.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]